ahboon/GLUG-CTF-2018-WEB/README.md

 http://104.248.49.223:8081/
 ```
 This challenge requires us to craft a HTTP header with referer = https://www.google.com in it.
-Simply do a CURL request with ``--referer https://www.google.com`` in the curl request to the site and flag will be give. ``GLUG{Refendrum_@_007}``
+Simply do a CURL request with ``--referer https://www.google.com`` in the curl request to the site and the flag will be given. ``GLUG{Refendrum_@_007}``

 ## MI7